LaravelDaily/Laravel-Reservations-Course/course/09 - Registration to the Activity.md

 }
 ```

-The mail message looks like the image below:
+The mail message looks like this:

 ![](images/registered-to-activity-mail.png)